by Regin Reyno

 Traveling solo most of the time there, I’ve encountered lots of kindness from strangers in the huge metropolitan that is Tokyo.
 Usually, for big cities, it’s quite rare to encounter kindness from strangers.
 In general, people living in the countryside are more helpful and kind.
 But in Tokyo, I’ve experienced strangers helping me book bus and bullet train tickets to Kyoto using their phone, going out of their way to show me directions, lending me their phones to call my friends.
 These are just some of the examples.
 How much more if you go to their countryside?

 Customer service there is the best in the world.
-I think people there have the Disney core values: courtesy, show, efficiency, teamwork, passion naturally ingrained in them when it comes to customer service or work in general.
+I think people there have the Disney four keys: courtesy, show, efficiency, teamwork, naturally ingrained in them when it comes to customer service or work in general.

 I grew up with a negative perception regarding Japanese people.
 What do you expect?
 We are surrounded by "propaganda" movies from Hollywood (USA) usually depicting them as bad people or associating them with something negative (They were World War II enemies).
 Same as what they did to the Russians, too, during and after the Cold War; and, now North Koreans.
 Stories from my teachers in elementary and high school about World War II didn’t help either.